 Become a tourist again with out of town family

 There’s so much to do in Pittsburgh!
 Check out a local museum you haven’t visited, or eat a meal at a local restaurant you haven’t popped into in awhile.
 The possibilities are endless, especially with out-of-town visitors.
 Sometimes it’s fun to play tourist in your hometown.

-Use the long weekend to take in a show.
-Les Miserables is at the Benedum Center from November 26th through December 1st.
+Use the long weekend to take in a show at the Benedum Center.